The Best Lightweight Motorcycle Helmets for Women

 1. Bell Qualifier Full face Motorcycle Helmet

-Riding can get monotonous, especially when you are doing miles of dreary country roads with no sights to see.
+Riding can get monotonous, especially when you are doing miles over miles of dreary country roads.
 Some music helps break the monotony.
 This helmet comes with integrated speaker pads, so you can listen to something as you ride.

-Over time, the interior of the helmet is bound to get dirty, since you are sweating a lot.
-If you don’t clean the interior, bacteria will flourish in there, which is not safe at all for your health.
-To combat that, the helmet’s interior is removable, washable, and anti-bacterial.
+Over time, the interior of the helmet is bound to get dirty because of sweat and dust.
+To combat this, the helmet’s interior is removable, washable, and anti-bacterial.

 This ladies helmet features a click-release shield release system.
 The shields are resistant to fog, to scratches, and UV rays.